 Things to Do in Santander

-At the agreed-upon time, we'll meet in downtown Santander to begin our free tour of the capital of Cantabria.
+At the agreed time, we will meet in the center of Santander to begin our free tour of the capital of Cantabria.

-During the tour, we'll explore the charming Pereda Gardens, where we'll admire the innovative Botín Center, a masterpiece by renowned architect Renzo Piano.
-The views of the bay from this spot will leave you speechless.
+During the tour, we will explore the charming Jardines de Pereda, from where we will admire the innovative Centro Botín, a masterpiece by the renowned architect Renzo Piano.
+The views of the bay from this place will leave you speechless.

-We'll continue through the city's expansion area as we discover key moments in Santander's history, including some of its most challenging periods.
+We will continue through the city's expansion area while discovering key moments in Santander's history, including some of its most challenging periods.

 Have you heard about the great fire that devastated Santander in 1941?
-We'll explain how it happened and what consequences it had for the city.
+We will explain how it happened and what consequences it had for the city.

-Our route will also take us to the Cathedral of Santa María de la Asunción, where we will stop to appreciate its exterior architecture and discuss the relics of Santander's patron saints preserved inside.
+Our route will also take us to the Cathedral of Santa María de la Asunción, where we will stop to appreciate its exterior architecture and talk about the relics of the patron saints of Santander that are preserved inside.

-Along the way, we'll visit other iconic landmarks such as Santander City Hall and the Mercado de la Esperanza, also known as the Central Market, the perfect place to experience the region's rich cuisine.
+Along the way, we will visit other emblematic places such as the Santander City Hall and the Mercado de la Esperanza, also known as the Central Market, the perfect place to get to know the rich gastronomy of the region.

-We'll also stop at Porticada Square, the Eastern Market, and the historic Banco Mercantil building, located in one of the city's most prominent areas.
+We will also stop at the Plaza Porticada, the Mercado del Este, and the historic building of the Banco Mercantil, located in one of the most prominent areas of the city.

-After about two hours, we'll conclude our free tour in the heart of Santander's historic center.
+After about two hours, we will end our free tour in the heart of the historic center of Santander.

 Relive one of Santander's biggest catastrophes and how the city resurfaced after "El Siniestro", the great fire that changed everything forever that February 1941.
 February 15, 1941, night falls.
 Throughout the day a gale has risen that has grown to be almost a hurricane.
 A glow in the horizon of roofs begins to draw the attention of the population and the alarms in the streets sound ...
 The great fire of Santander has been unleashed, nothing will be the same again.
 Discover with Experienta the history of this event that changed Santander, in which much of the city was reduced to ashes and how this modified its structure and the way of life of the people of the place, to become as we know it today.
 Enjoy a different itinerary through the less known side of the center of Santander, through the most representative monuments and icons of the urban center, from a "catastrophic" point of view as well as instructive.
 Feel as if you were an inhabitant of the time under the explanations of a guide involved and willing to give you a fun visit in which nothing else you have to worry about enjoying the activity without risk of being devoured by the flames.
 We promise you that you will never see the city of Santander with the same eyes.